kubevault/csi-driver/chart/csi-vault/README.md

 - Kubernetes v1.12+
 - `--allow-privileged` flag must be set to true for both the API server and the kubelet
 - (If you use Docker) The Docker daemon of the cluster nodes must allow shared mounts
-- Pre-installed HasiCorp Vault server.
+- Pre-installed HashiCorp Vault server.
 - Pass `--feature-gates=CSIDriverRegistry=true,CSINodeInfo=true` to kubelet and kube-apiserver